keu/docs/astro/log-in-to-astro.md

 The following options are available if you're unable to use a browser for authnentication:

+- Run `astro login -t` to login with an authentication token.
+You can get an auth token from https://cloud.astronomer.io/token on a separate machine.
+Use this option if you must login through a browser because you are using identity provider (IdP) for account authentication.
 - Run `astro login -l` to retrieve a Cloud UI log in URL and then copy the URL.
 In a separate terminal session, run `curl -u <user-email>:<password> <returned-url>`.
 This option doesn't work if you're using an identity provider (IdP) for account authentication.
 - [Use a Deployment API key](api-keys.md#using-deployment-api-keys).